-Thomas Willett is the Horton Professor of Economics and director of the Claremont Institute for Economic Policy Studies in the Department of Economic Sciences at Claremont Graduate University and Claremont McKenna College.
-His research specializations include international and monetary economics, political economy, economic policy, international financial crises and public choice, and analysis of national and international economic policies.
+Thomas Willett is the Horton Professor of Economics in the Department of Economic Sciences at Claremont Graduate University and the Robert Day School of Economics and Finance at Claremont McKenna College.
+He is also director of the Claremont Institute for Economic Policy Studies.
+His research specializations include international and monetary economics, behavioral finance, political economy, international financial crises and analysis of national and international economic policies.

 Co-authored with Priscilla Liang.
 “Chinese Stocks during 2000–2013: Bubbles and Busts or Fundamentals?”
-The Chinese Economy 48, no. 3 (2015): 199–214.
+The Chinese Economy 48, No. 3, 2015: 199–214.

 For a more extensive list of Willett’s academic publications go to the Claremont Institute for Economic Policy Studies website.

-Advanced Topics in International Money & Finance
+Advanced Topics in International Money and Financial Economics

 Research Workshop in International Money and Financial Economics